A relay doesn't need to read a message to forward it

 Developer adoption

 Other developers deploy nodes.
-Multi-node privacy routing becomes real.
-No single operator sees both ends of a conversation.
+Multi-node privacy routing becomes real — no single operator sees both ends of a conversation.
+The bootstrap operator's share shrinks.

 Stage 3